From Boardrooms to Bedrooms, Republicans Want Control

 Republicans want to control what happens in boardrooms and in the berooms.

-More specifically, the Republicans are coming to the aid of oil companies, most of who have been polluters for decades, and are now being excluded from ESG company screening criteria because of their past pollution and anti-environmental records.
+More specifically, the Republicans are coming to the aid of oil companies, most of whom have been polluters for decades and are now being excluded from ESG company screening criteria because of their past pollution and anti-environmental records.

-To gain some traction, Republican state officials are adopting the guise of trying to protect state workers from what they view are investment policies that dampen returns.
+To gain some traction, Republican state officials are adopting the guise of trying to protect state workers from what they view as investment policies that dampen returns.
 However, this is just posturing.
-Republican state officials have never gone on record as opposing the high fees and expenses, many of them hidden from plan participants, that are charged by hedge funds, private equity, and mutual fund managers who are state pension fund asset managers.
+Republican state officials have never gone on record as opposing the high fees and expenses, many hidden from plan participants charged by hedge funds, private equity, and mutual fund managers who are state pension fund asset managers.

 ESG investing has about $40 trillion in assets under management worldwide, and for good reason.
 It creates value for investors and helps achieve environmental goals.
-But to social and economic conservatives, ESG investing poses a significant threat to the unchallenged authority of corporations.
-To socially-conscious investors, ESG aligns with their personal beliefs and goals for themselves, their families, and their communities.
+But to social and economic conservatives, ESG investing poses a significant threat to corporations’ unchallenged authority.
+To socially conscious investors, ESG aligns with their personal beliefs and goals for themselves, their families, and their communities.

 Republicans want us to believe they are concerned about state pension plan participants when people can see this is another power grab to gain control over trillions in pension fund assets

 Powell wrote the Memo to the head of the U.S. Chamber of Commerce, the nation’s top lobbyist for the largest US corporations.
-He chose this group because these huge multi-national corporations were natural allies for Republicans.
+He chose this group because these giant multinational corporations were natural allies for Republicans.
 Powell knew that big business was always going to work with the Republicans.

-Today, with ESG investing challenging the status quo, it looks like traditional investment managers who want to run the state pension funds with no outside oversight may have a new force to contend with.
+Today, with ESG investing challenging the status quo, traditional investment managers who want to run state pension funds without outside oversight may have a new force to contend with.

 Republicans Fear ESG As A Paradigm Shift

 Right-wing think tanks now equate ESG with a major shift in corporate management and ownership.
-In an article in the right-wing publication, Imprimis, from Hillsdale College, (December 2021) Michael Rectenwald traces ESG to “stakeholder capitalism” that emerged in the early 1970s (at about the same time as the rise of social investing), and then to the the “Great Reset,” a term that appeared in 201 after the 2008 mortgage crisis.
+In an article in the right-wing publication Imprimis, from Hillsdale College (December 2021), Michael Rectenwald traces ESG to “stakeholder capitalism” that emerged in the early 1970s (at about the same time as the rise of social investing) and then to the “Great Reset,” a term that appeared in 201 after the 2008 mortgage crisis.

 ESG advocates have probably never heard of this, but it is a powerful theme in right-wing renditions of ESG.
 In Rectenwald’s telling, “stakeholder capitalism involves behavioral modification of corporations to benefit not shareholders, but stakeholders.”
 If this sounds familiar, it should; it echoes Milton Friedman.
 But there is more.
 The Great Reset means more state control, more immigration, more printing of money, higher taxes, job losses due to vaccine mandates, and more state control due to the Fourth Industrial Revolution.
-And all this includes ESG investing as a major problem.
+All this includes the significant problem of ESG investing.

 Back to the Reality of ESG Today

 While the “great Reset” may or may not unfold, the current focus of ESG opponents has been on the corporations that have disengaged from doing business with Russia.
-This means the role of ESG investing has now become the focal point for pro-free marketers, cultural conservatives, economic conservatives, and anti-ESG opponents.
+This means ESG investing has become the focal point for pro-free marketers, cultural conservatives, economic conservatives, and anti-ESG opponents.

 Today, conservatives oppose ESG investing for four reasons: